 Whether you receive a gift from a loved one, or are among the 12 percent of people who gift yourself, many of us are delighted to receive a sweet-smelling bouquet of flowers this Valentine’s Day.
 In fact, nearly 250 million roses are grown for the holiday each year.

 Denver Water experts estimate that it takes about 1.5 billion gallons of water to grow 250 million roses.
 That’s enough water to serve 18,400 residential households for one year.
-Let’s face it, roses are beautiful, but they’re not the most sustainable way to show affection — and they typically wilt within a week.
+Let’s face it, roses are beautiful, but they’re not the most water efficient way to show affection — and they typically wilt within a week.

 Yes, really!
 Last year, we made a compelling case for why a more efficient toilet is what she really wants for Valentine’s Day.
 If you switch out your old toilet with a qualifying WaterSense-labeled toilet, you can save as much as 80 percent more water with each flush.
 That’s more than enough to offset a bouquet of roses.